Age doesn't matter.

 What’s in the Book

-Dr. Mona’s book, What the Eyes Don’t See, is the inspiring true story of how she gathered a team of researchers, parents, friends and community leaders to discover how the people of Flint, Michigan, were being exposed to lead in their tap water.
+In Dr. Mona’s book, What the Eyes Don’t See, she tells the inspiring true story of how she gathered a team of researchers, parents, friends and community leaders to discover how the people of Flint, Michigan, were being exposed to lead in their tap water.
 When she spoke up, she had to battle her own government and bore a brutal backlash when she tried to expose the truth to the world.

 On page 93 of her book, Dr. Mona makes the connection between the lead water crises in Washington, D.C., and Flint and inadequate political representation.